schellenberg/computerscience20/docs/_sources/Python/Overview/InputOutputAssignment.rst.txt

 - ``str(x)`` to convert *x* to a string (a value surrounded by quotes)

+Input/Output Assignment
+----------------------------------

 .. note:: You have now had a chance to practice a number of problems that involved taking in input from the user, performing some operation on that input, and printing out a result.
-You will now put the knowledge you've gained into practice on your first Python hand-in assignment.
-Your teacher may choose to give you a different assignment, but one possible assignment is given below.
+This might be a nice time to put the knowledge you've gained into practice on a hand-in assignment.
+One possible assignment is given below.

-Temperature Conversion Assignment
-----------------------------------

 You can either work directly in the textbook, or using Thonny.
 Either way, copy/paste your finished code into Thonny and save your solution into your Computer Science 20 folder when you finish for the day!